Coordinated response by whale watchers and entanglement response teams saves injured humpback whale from likely fatal outcome

 The Pacific Northwest Entanglement Response Network is part of a national and global effort to reduce large whale entanglements through safe rescue operations, data collection, and prevention strategies.
 All response activities (including documentation, approaching the whale, attaching a telemetry tag, and removing gear) were conducted by trained and authorized responders under NOAA permit #24359, following international and national safety standards that prohibit entering the water and prioritize the safety of both the whale and the crew.

 A grant from the San Juan Island Community Foundation covered the fuel and vessel costs incurred by The Whale Museum during the response, and Spyderco donated essential disentanglement cutting tools.
-Previously funded by NOAA Prescott grants, this was the first disentanglement of the year in Washington, and it was undertaken without federal funding.
-Many of the response organizations are now left scrambling to find new ways to fund this work and ensure other entangled whales have the same opportunity to be saved.
-Consider making a donation to The Whale Museum and Cascadia Research Collective to help support this work.
+However, ongoing funding is uncertain, and many of the response organizations are struggling to find ways to fund this work to ensure other entangled whales have the same opportunity to be saved.
+Please consider making a donation to The Whale Museum and Cascadia Research Collective to help support this work.